-For more information regarding our commitments, contingencies and guarantees, see "Part II, Item 8.
+For more information regarding our commitments, contingencies and guarantees, refer to "Part II, Item 8.
 Financial Statements and Supplementary Data, Note 16.
 Commitments, Contingencies and Guarantees".

-For more information on our future lease payments, see "Part II, Item 8.
+For more information on our future lease payments, refer to "Part II, Item 8.
 Financial Statements and Supplementary Data, Note 8.
 Leases" for our minimum lease payment schedule.
 The expected timing of payments of our leases may be different in future years, depending on decisions to extend lease terms and/or enter into additional leases in the preceding years.

-For more information on our repayment of our Senior Notes, see "Part II, Item 8.
+For more information on our repayment of our Senior Notes, refer to "Part II, Item 8.
 Financial Statements and Supplementary Data, Note 13.
 Debt".

 We also have purchase obligations that including agreements and purchase orders to purchase goods or services that are contractually enforceable and that specify all significant terms, including fixed or minimum quantities, pricing and approximate timing of purchases.
-As of December 31, 2020, we have \$235.6 million in purchase obligations due in 2021.
-Our purchase obligations beyond 2021 are approximately \$85.9 million.
+As of December 31, 2021, we have approximately \$377.1 million in purchase obligations due in 2022.
+Our purchase obligations beyond 2022 are approximately \$44.3 million.
 Expected timing of payments of our purchase obligations is estimated based on current information.
 Timing of payments and actual amounts paid may be different, depending on the time of receipt of goods or services, or changes to agreed-upon amounts for some obligations.

 Additionally, we have agreements with third parties that we have entered into in the ordinary course of business under which we are obligated to indemnify such third parties for and against various risks and losses.
 The precise terms of such indemnities vary with the nature of the agreement.
 In many cases, we limit the maximum amount of our indemnification obligations, but in some cases those obligations may be theoretically unlimited.
-We have not incurred material expenses in discharging any of these indemnification obligations, and based on our analysis of the nature of the risks involved, we believe that the fair value of these agreements is minimal.
-Accordingly, we did not record any liabilities for these obligations at December 31, 2020 and 2019, and do not anticipate any future payments for these guarantees.
+We have not incurred material expenses in discharging any of these indemnification obligations and, based on our analysis of the nature of the risks involved, we believe that the fair value of these agreements is minimal.
+Accordingly, we did not record any liabilities for these obligations at December 31, 2021 and 2020, and do not anticipate any future payments for these guarantees.

-As of December 31, 2020, our remaining obligation associated with the deemed repatriation tax resulting from the Tax Cut and Jobs Act of 2017 is \$23.2 million, which is expected to be paid in installments through 2025.
-For information on our unrecognized tax benefits, see "Part II, Item 8.
+As of December 31, 2021, our remaining obligation associated with the deemed repatriation tax resulting from the Tax Cut and Jobs Act of 2017 is \$27.0 million.
+Our prior overpayments continue to satisfy our installment obligations through 2022.
+In 2023, our installment obligation will exceed our remaining overpayment and we will be required to remit the balance due on the installment.
+Our final installment will be paid in 2025.
+For information on our unrecognized tax benefits, refer to "Part II, Item 8.
 Financial Statements and Supplementary Data, Note 14.
 Income Taxes".